The Meeting Point

 1. If root is P or Q, return root.

-2. Recurse Left and Right.
+2. Recurse Left and Right to find P and Q.

 4. Solutions